Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 Prices – It’s a bit hard to declare a winner in this category given that our two competitors use fairly different business models. iPage does seem cheaper at first glance but may cost you more than Bluehost because of the add-on system.
 Overall, though, Bluehost does seem to offer a better bang for your buck.

-Who's best for SEO?
+Who’s Best for SEO?

 These days it’s almost mandatory to be familiar with SEO (Search Engine Optimization) at least to some extent if you want to attract new visitors to your website.
 Optimizing all your content for search engines like Google can be a bit of a hassle but it’s something that you’ll need to learn how to do if you want to stay ahead of the competition.
 Don’t worry, though, because certain providers offer tools that can help you out with that.
-One such provider is Bluehost.

-Unfortunately, Bluehost doesn’t offer these tools for free with its shared hosting plans but they are available as an optional service that only costs $2 per month.
+Unfortunately, Bluehost doesn’t offer SEO tools for free with its shared hosting plans but they are available as an optional service that only costs $2 per month.
 In addition, you can get Bluehost SEO tools for free by subscribing to the second or third tiers of managed WordPress Pro hosting.
 These packages are quite a bit more expensive compared to the shared plans but they include a lot more features, with the SEO tools being just a nice little bonus.

 Speaking of WordPress, you can get plenty of great SEO plugins for the CMS without spending a dime.
 The easiest way of getting your hands on SEO tools is to simply build a WordPress website and download a plugin like Yoast, which is available in both free and premium variants.
 As you already know, Bluehost has better WordPress integration and is, in fact, the company’s number 1 provider of choice.
 If you decide to go with one of Bluehost’s WordPress Pro plans, you will also get access to the premium version of JetPack, which is another must-have plugin.